 For your iDevice: Settings > Apple ID Profile > iCloud > Safari > toggled ON

-For your Mac: Apple Menu > System Preferences > iCloud > Safari > Checkmarked
+For your Mac: Apple Menu > System Preferences > Apple ID or iCloud > Safari > Checkmarked

 And Check that Safari is the Same Version Too

 Make sure Safari on your Mac is the same version as Safari on your iDevice.
 You may need to update your iOS version or your version of Safari running on your Mac.

 - Choose to Reset Location & Privacy